 How to Manual Setup VPN on Chromebook

 Not all VPNs have Chrome extensions or direct app support for Chromebook.
-Knowing how to manually setup your VPN on a Chromebook is an important skill to have if you want configure it on your device in the absence of other options.
+Knowing how to manually set up your VPN on a Chromebook is an important skill to have if you want to configure it on your device in the absence of other options.

 1: First you need to do is to Sign-in to your Chromebook

-2: Now click on the ‘Network’ icon that will appear on the bottom of your screen
+2: Now click on the ‘Network’ icon that will appear at the bottom of your screen

 3: Click on Settings